choria-io/website/docs/content/adapters/_index.md

  * Scaling asynchronous services by storing replies to requests in a less real time medium

 {{% notice warning %}}
-At present only NATS Streaming is supported with JetStream being in preview, this feature is under active development
+At present only NATS Streaming and NATS JetStream is supported, this feature is under active development
 {{% /notice %}}

 Data adapters are hosted inside the Choria Brokers much the same way that Network Brokers and Federation Brokers can live in the same binary.